galenlim/hackthebox-htb-writeups/nest.md

 HqkLdap.exe: PE32 executable (console) Intel 80386 Mono/.Net assembly, for MS Windows
 ```

 However, as this is a .NET assembly, ollydbg does not work.
-[JetBrains dotPeek](https://www.jetbrains.com/decompiler/) works well here.
+[JetBrains dotPeek](https://www.jetbrains.com/decompiler/) works well here if you have access to a Windows host.

 ![decompiled](images/nest/dotPeek.jpg)